-Submitted Testimony by Marley E. Greiner, Executive Chair.
+Submitted Testimony by

+Marley E. Greiner, Executive Chair.
 Bastard Nation

-This is joint testimony submitted by Bastard Nation: the Adoptee Rights Organization and Stop Safe Haven Baby Boxes Now.
-I am the Executive Chair of BN and the owner of SSHBBN, the largest abandonment box information. educational and media resource website in the world.]
+This is a joint testimony/letter submitted by Bastard Nation: the Adoptee Rights Organization and Stop Safe Haven Baby Boxes Now.
+I am the Executive Chair of BN and the owner of SSHBBN, the largest abandonment box information. educational and media resource website in the world.
+I am submitting this testimony/letter to members of the Heath and Human Services Committee and also a short statement on the Unicom portal.